 In Empty Mansions, the authors write, “The unofficial version (of the two meeting), printed in anti-Clark newspapers, casts Anna as the forward one.
 According to this one, Anna called on a banker in Butte, asking him to sponsor her acting career.
 That man declined but suggested that she contact another banker who might receive her more generously, W.A.
 Clark.

 In the Phantom of Fifth Avenue the authors, write, “the problem with this tantalizing account is that it ignores the classic tenet of journalism: consider the source…James Murray, a gambler turned millionaire mine owner was one of Marcus Daly’s closest friends, and he ran a bank that competed for business with Clark’s bank.
 Murray was a Republican, and his name was floated as a potential rival to William Andrews Clark for a Montana Senate seat.

 Whether the story of Murray’s secret introduction was true or not, both authors failed to represent the close relationship between the two men, prior to, and after the marriage between Anna and Clark.
 Both were active in the Democratic Party together and they partnered on several mining ventures.
-Most telling of all perhaps, is that when Murray died in 1921, he had a loan of over $28,000 extended to Clark’s wayward son Charlie – a loan he apparently made no effort to collect upon.
+Most telling of all perhaps, is that when Murray died in 1921, he had a loan of over $28,000 extended to Clark’s wayward son Charlie – a loan he apparently made no effort to collect.
 Also missed by the authors, was Murray’s penchant for hijinks.
 It is very likely that readers of the period did not question the possibility of Murray’s involvement in the introduction of the young women to W.A.
 Clark.